 Things to look out for when considering candidates for this role:

 • Experience: It is important to ensure that a potential receptionist has relevant experience in the field, as they will be the first point of contact with customers.
 It’s essential that they possess professional skills (and ideally experience from another dispensary or cannabis culture in general).
+Don't be scared to hire newcomers; everyone has to start somewhere.
+Do not focus on experience with cash management protocols or inventory management.
+Consider applicants with retail or restaurant experience.

 • Communication Skills: The ideal candidate should be able to communicate effectively in both verbal and written form in order to answer phone calls, interact with visitors, and leave clear, typed notes within customer profiles inside the point of sale system that can be useful to budtenders and other teammates.